 You must assign an IP address to the SCS before you can perform any configurations.
 We recommend you use the first method listed below, EZWebCon.

 EZWebCon Method

-We recommend using EZWebCon software for initially configuring the SCS.
+EZWebCon is the recommended method for initially configuring the SCS.
 EZWebCon is located on the distribution CD-ROM.
-The README file provides installation instructions.
+Installation instructions are provided in the README file.

 Use the following steps to assign an IP address using EZWebCon: